zentrocdot/wapscan/README.md

     Could not get data from the device ...

-<p align="justify">in operation then there are two reasons possible.</p>
+<p align="justify">in operation then there are two possible reasons.</p>

 1. In general there are not data from hardware
 2. Same hardware is used multiple times

 ## Testing

-<p align="justify">The scripts have been tested on different Debian derivatives and versions and have been executable.
-The current restrictions apply to the installation of the DEB package.</p>
+<p align="justify">The scripts have been tested on different Debian derivatives and versions and have been executable.</p>

 # Limitation